Sinus Health and Allergies: Dust Mites

 What are dust mites?

-Dust mites are minuscule, 8-legged creatures present in your bedding, including your pillow, sheets, mattress, in addition to couches, and carpets.
-Many confuse dust mites with bed bugs, however they differ in that dust mites do not bite, and dust mites only feed off of shed human skin.
+Dust mites are minuscule, 8-legged creatures present in your bedding, including your pillows, sheets, mattress, in addition to couches, and carpets.
+Many confuse dust mites with bed bugs, however they differ in that dust mites are thousands of times smaller and do not bite.
+In fact, dust mites only feed off off of the human skin that we shed.

-Thus, when determining whether or not dust mites are on a certain material or fabric, if its an area where you may tend to shed dead skin, then dust mites could be present.
+When determining whether or not dust mites are on a certain material or fabric, if its an area where you spend a significant amount of time, then dust mites are present.

 What are the symptoms of a dust mite allergy?

 Dust mites leave microscopic feces behind that contain DerP1, a substance that acts as an extremely powerful allergen.
 You may have a dust mite allergy if you experience any or all of the following symptoms: